thecodingmachine/mouf/README.md

 Each class can be injected using the Mouf dependency injection features.
 Because it is graphical and easy to use, you can push dependency injection to new limits.
 And if you want a nice graphical representation, you can add annotations to your code to add custom logos for your classes, etc...

-To learn more about using dependency injection, please read the <a href="doc/using_components.md">Mouf Using Components guide</a>.
+To learn more about using dependency injection, please read the <a href="doc/dependency_injection.md">Dependency Injection guide</a>.
-To learn more about Mouf annotations, please read the <a href="doc/building_a_new_mouf_component.md">Mouf Building Components guide</a>.